Robo-sapiens/Golang-Tualetka-API/README.md

 ## Step 3 (init database):
 - copy all from init.sql from internal/initDatabase and paste it in database
 ## Step 4 (run):
-- go run main.go (You can also use nohup for run server like daemon on a VPS)
+- go run main.go (You can also use nohup for run server like a daemon on a VPS)